code-with-amitk/Code-examples/DS_Questions/Questions/vectors_arrays/2d-grid/Sudoku_Solver/README.md

 ### READ Logic 1st = [Backtracking](/DS_Questions/Algorithms/Backtracking)
 [How to solve Suduko.
 Great PepCode](https://www.youtube.com/watch?v=uyetDh-DyDg)

-**Logic**
+<a name=l></a>
+#### Logic
-- _1._ Find all possible numbers which can be placed on cell.
+- _1._ Find all possible numbers/solutions which can be placed on cell.
-  - Place 1st number from all possible numbers.
+  - Place 1st number/solution from all possible numbers.
-- _2._ if on particular cell no number can be placed, Backtrack to previous cell
+- _2._ if on particular cell no number can be placed, Backtrack to previous cell.
-  - Place next number from possible solutions which were found in step-1.
+  - Place next number/solution from possible solutions which were found in step-1.

 #### [Example-1: 4x4 Board](4x4Board)